When to trust it, and how to fix it when it’s broken

 We see that there is a significant interaction between the presence of adults and source habitat on the proportion of amphipods that move to colonize algae.
 Given this, we can follow our typical approach to significant interactions - break the data into subsets.

-However, we should first note that our dispersion estimate is 97.393/30 ~ 3; this should be closer to 1!
+However, we may want to reconsider this model given the over-dispersion issue.
 What should we do?
 One option is to use an approach that estimates the dispersion parameter.
-Though not fully developed here, this approach uses a “quasi-binomial” family.
+Though not fully developed here (but a little more below), this approach uses a “quasi-binomial” family.

 We can investigate this model using our established protocols